 If as a result of working for an employer or yourself, attending a school program, or carrying out research, you had to pay for child care, you can reduce your taxes by using the child care tax credit.

 You can only claim child care costs for an eligible child.
 The CRA considers an eligible child to be either your child or your spouse’s or common-law partner’s child under the age of 16 at some point within the tax year.
 However, if a dependent has an impairment or disability, then the age limit will not apply.

-Additionally, if a child with a net income not more than $13,229 in 2021 is dependent on you or your spouse or common-law partner, then they can qualify for the child care cost tax credit.
+Additionally, if a child with a net income of no more than $15,000 in 2023 is dependent on you or your spouse or common-law partner, then they can qualify for the child care cost tax credit.